The best interviewees use these mental tips to garner job offers.

+Whether you’re in the hospitality industry or the tech industry, people want to work with likable people.
 When interviewing, the hiring manager is going to look for intangibles such as whether you are going to fit in with the corporate culture a.k.a. will you get along with the employees and enjoy working there.

 The best way to make the interviewer confident that you’ll fit in is to be approachable and likable throughout the interviewing process.
-Don’t play hard to get, remain easy going and connect with the individual on a personal basis.
+Don’t play hard to get, remain easy-going, and connect with the individual on a personal basis.
 Remember to smile.

-If we are focused 100% on an interview, psychologically we can’t be nervous, tense or judgmental of ourselves.
+If we are focused 100% on an interview, psychologically we can’t be nervous, tense, or judgmental of ourselves.
 The best conversations occur when both parties are fully engaged and this happens when everyone is focused on only the interview and nothing else.

 Leave everything unrelated outside of the room and if you find yourself distracted or getting nervous the simple remedy is to put your mind at ease listening only to what the interviewer is saying rather than what you are telling yourself.